 Independent studies confirm the antioxidant capacity of berries, which comes from the high concentration of plant pigments such as anthocyanins and flavonoids, which give them their intense and seductive red, blue, or yellow colors.
 It should be noted that modern medicine places great importance on the preventive action of antioxidants to counteract the free radicals associated with aging, heart disease, and degenerative disorders.
 We also know that including certain flavonoids in our diet reduces the risk of male sexual dysfunction.

 Three recipes using berries

 This simple, quick, and delicious Raspberry Mousse comes from Patagonia.

 Puree the raspberries with the sugar; add the whipped cream and then the beaten egg whites.
 Refrigerate for three hours and Voila!
 It is ready to enjoy.
 This dish is exquisite but not suitable for diabetics.

 We also bring you two recipes using blueberries.

 First, put aside any guilty feelings and get a quick source of energy.
 This is a delicious recipe for the traditional American Pancake Breakfast.
 Add blueberries to your favorite pancake mix.
-Once ready, stack four or five pancakes and cover with caramel, chocolate, or maple syrup.
+Once ready, stack four or five pancakes and cover them with caramel, chocolate, or maple syrup.
 Garnish with more cranberries.
-Sinful, but worthwhile!
+Sinful but worthwhile!

 The pleasure can also be savory.
 Blueberries can adapt brilliantly to dishes featuring different kinds of meats.
 It is the case of chicken with chili cranberry sauce.
 To your usual chicken recipe, simply add some cranberry sauce and two “chipotle” chilis.
 Cook gently for 20 to 25 minutes and serve over rice or potatoes. ■